Joasss/Joasss/README.md

 Hey there! 👋

-I'm Zaphyr/Joa_sss, a Javascript, HTML and learning python developer from the Netherlands.
+I'm Joa_sss, a Javascript, HTML and learning python developer from the Netherlands.
-I've worked on QuaBot for about a year, wich is now discontinued.
-Languages i know are: Javascript, CSS, HTML, Python (learning), C++ and java (a little bit)!
+I've worked on QuaBot for about a year, wich is now discontinued. (but coming back) Languages i know are: Javascript, CSS, HTML, Python (learning), C++ and java (a little bit)!